 These tiny flowers are givers of hope.
 The first to bloom forth from the ravages of winter.
 A tiny bulb buried deep in dark, cold, soil, pushes forth from land that has lay dormant under frost and snow, to reveal a delicate flower.
 Then these beautiful snowdrops amass together, creating such a beautiful spectacle that people travel from a far to look upon their beauty.

-Snowdrops teach us much about healing and strength, about hope and endurance as well as the power of support.
+Snowdrops teach us much about healing and strength, about hope and endurance, as well as the power of support.

 The time after birth trauma can be dark and hostile.
 Many of those affected feel alone, abandoned and isolated.
-They can feel buried by emotions and feelings they may not understand, overwhelmed at the weight this places on them.
+They can feel buried by emotions and feelings they may not understand, often overwhelmed at the weight this places on them.
 Like a tiny snowdrop, those suffering can feel like they are buried deep in trauma’s soil.
-Light is nowhere to be found and the coldness of the isolation felt can leave ones feeling frozen, unable to see a way out, to feel hope.
+Light is nowhere to be found and the coldness of the isolation felt can leave ones feeling frozen, unable to see a way out or to feel any hope.
 Life itself may feel impossible.

 Yet even as the snowdrop reaches the surface and breaks forth, it still has battles to face.
-So fine and fragile, the land is still cold, yet the snowdrop is strong.
-It knows that soon spring with its warmth and life will return and it is part of the journey that heralds it.
+Fine and fragile, the land is still cold, yet the snowdrop is strong.
+It knows that soon spring with its warmth and new life will return and it is part of the journey that heralds it.
 The snowdrop knows too that it is not alone, for all around are many snowdrops who also are pushing forth to find the sun.

 So, you also will continue to fight many battles as you try to grow after birth trauma, but do not doubt your strength.
 Also do not doubt the strength that comes from others who like you are seeking to break free from the weight of trauma’s grip.
-Just like snowdrops stand together, to battle the biting winds and cold frosts, find others too that will stand by your side, giving you strength and protection.
+Just as snowdrops stand together to battle the biting winds and cold frosts, find others too that will stand by your side, giving you strength and protection.
 It is this that creates the most beautiful spectacle that will make others stop and look in wonder.
 As we all stand together, survivors, we leave others in awe.
 We also give hope to others affected, helping them also to break free and bloom just like a snowdrop.

 It is said in myth that snowdrops are a powerful herb antidote to poison.
 While snowdrops may eventually fade to give way to the emergence of spring, their power can remain.
 The power they carry can fight off poison that seeks to take life.
 Your believe, strength and hope just like the snowdrop can fight trauma’s poison.
 Instead of halting life, it gives life, new life that while changed, has so much to offer.

 So go take a look, go gaze upon the carpets of snowdrops that cover the earth.
 Let their beauty fill you with strength and hope.
 Just like a snowdrop you can break free of trauma’s grip.
 You can grow and show your beauty, giving hope to others as you do so.
-Just as the snowdrop assures of springs return, or life starting a new, so too can you find life beyond birth trauma.
+Just as the snowdrop assures us of springs return, or life starting a new, so too you can find life beyond birth trauma.